-The rural U.S. population is older than the nation as a whole, with 19 percent of those living in rural areas aged 65 years or older, compared to 15 percent of people living in urban areas.8
+The rural U.S. population is older than the nation as a whole, with an average age of residents in rural areas of 49 years, compared to 46 in urban areas.

-Growth in rural areas, particularly in the South and West, has also been fueled by significant domestic and international migration to regions that offer affordable housing, small-town quality of life and desirable natural amenities or climate, yet are within commuting distances of larger metropolitan areas.9 A continued movement of retiring baby boomers to rural America is considered likely as aging Americans seek out communities that have these qualities.10
+Growth in rural areas, particularly in the South and West, has also been fueled by significant domestic and international migration to regions that offer affordable housing, small-town quality of life and desirable natural amenities or climate, yet are within commuting distances of larger metropolitan areas.
+A continued movement of retiring baby boomers to rural America is considered likely as aging Americans seek out communities that have these qualities.